pkuerten/single_cell_interaction.github.io/index.md

 particular it aims to define ligands which best explain the differential expression observed in target cluster.

-We begin by loading the neccessary R packages. :Warning: Some of the `Seurat` integration commands failed to successfully execute after I loaded the NicheNet package.
+We begin by loading the neccessary R packages. :warning: Some of the `Seurat` integration commands failed to successfully execute after I loaded the NicheNet package.
 There might be some incompatabilities between the two packages.